Peter Mathuki: Embezzlement

 In March of 2024, an impeachment campaign was started in the EALA for the impeachment of Dr. Mathuki due to six million dollars in missing funds from the EAC Secretariat's Peace Fund.
 The allegations came from four whistleblowers close to his office who complained to one EALA MP.
 EALA Finance Subcommittee Chairperson Denis Namara broached the allegations at a EALA Plenary Session on 5 March 2024, following a speech from Kenyan President William Ruto, beginning the process of impeachment.
 However, on 8 March 2024, Dr. Mathuki was recalled by Ruto, sidestepping the impeachment which would have reflected negatively on Kenya.
 He was the first EAC Secretary-General to be recalled.
-Ruto also appointed Dr. Mathuki to Ambassador of Kenya to Russia, which the Kenyan National Assembly confirmed soon thereafter.
+Ruto appointed Dr. Mathuki to Ambassador of Kenya to Russia, which the Kenyan National Assembly confirmed soon thereafter.
 On May 14 2024, the EALA announced that it will investigate Dr. Mathuki for corruption and abuse of office, with charges including fabricated travel expenses and favoritism in hiring of staff and consultants.
 On 7 June 2024, he was officially replaced as EAC Secretary-General by Veronica Nduva.